Update: May 26

 Boat and Bike Rentals

 Lake Fayetteville Boat and Bike Rentals, located on the north side of the lake at the dam site, offers everyone a way to get out on the trails and water.
-If you're looking to hit the trails, check out our selection of trail bikes, mountain bikes, ElliptiGo bikes, and row bikes.
+If you're looking to hit the trails, check out our selection of trail bikes, mountain bikes and ElliptiGo bikes.
 We also have Wee Hoo trailers for the kiddos to be active and pedal while being pulled along by an adult.
-Bikes rented here are not restricted to use only on Lake Fayetteville trails, but must be returned to the Lake Fayetteville rental office.
+All non-motorized boats & bikes are rented on a first come first serve basis.
 Click here to learn more about bike rental options.

 If you want to get on the water, you can rent kayaks, canoes, pedal boats, small fishing boats, and pontoon boats.
 Fishing poles and equipment are also available for rent or sale.
 Click here to learn more about boat rental.